 The DHS Science and Technology Directorate (S&T) Data Privacy project provides the Homeland Security Enterprise (HSE) the research and development (R&D) expertise and resources needed to enhance the security and trustworthiness of their programs by better aligning technology capabilities with individual and social expectations of privacy.

-The project, managed by the Cyber Security Division, develops, tests and evaluates technical and knowledge solutions for the management of privacy threats and vulnerabilities that arise from socio- and technical policies and operations.
+The project develops, tests and evaluates technical and knowledge solutions for the management of privacy threats and vulnerabilities that arise from socio- and technical policies and operations.
 The project’s R&D focuses on privacy risks related to:

 - Connected sensor devices, mobile computing and sensor platforms